 What does it mean when eBay manages payments?

 When eBay manages payments, you can sell and get paid in one place, on eBay, and buyers have more ways to pay.
 You can schedule payouts at a frequency you choose (daily, as funds are available, or weekly).
-Regardless of how the buyer pays, payouts are consistently initiated Monday through Friday, within 2 business days of order confirmation.
+Regardless of how the buyer pays, payouts are initiated within 2 business days (Monday through Friday, excluding bank holidays) of order confirmation.

 Is there anything I need to do right now?

-Why did I not receive an email about managed payments?
+Why did I not receive an email about eBay managing payments?

 If you haven’t received a notification yet, you don’t need to take any action at this time.
 We are notifying sellers whose current use of features and tools is compatible with eBay managing payments. eBay will require all sellers to register for eBay to manage their payments in 2021.